Vietnam.vn - Nền tảng quảng bá Việt Nam

 Trọng tài Anh lý giải vì sao bàn thắng của Man City bị VAR từ chối - 2

-Man City were denied a goal to double the lead in the 67th minute and conceded a goal 13 minutes later, forcing them to share points with Liverpool in round 13 of the Premier League (Photo: Sky Sport).
+Man City were denied a goal to double the lead in the 67th minute and conceded 13 minutes later, forced to share points with Liverpool in round 13 of the Premier League (Photo: Sky Sport).

 However, former Premier League referee Dermot Gallagher believes referee Chris Kavanagh's decision was completely correct.

-"People criticize that the goalkeeper is overprotected, but you just need to make him lose his balance a little bit and he will lose all stability and cannot catch the ball.
-When the goalkeeper loses the ball and loses his balance in the 5m50 area, it is considered a foul," former referee Dermot Gallagher affirmed.
+"People criticize the goalkeeper for being too protective, but you just need to make him lose his balance a little bit and he will lose all stability and be unable to catch the ball.
+When a goalkeeper loses the ball and loses his balance in the 5m50 area, it is considered a foul," former referee Dermot Gallagher affirmed.

 Notably, the 66-year-old former referee also talked about the situation where Man Utd was awarded a penalty in the match against Everton, from which striker Marcus Rashford scored from the 11m mark and helped the "Red Devils" beat the home team 3-0 right at Goodison Park.

-That was the situation when striker Anthony Martial fell under the challenge of Everton defender Ashley Young.
-Referee John Brooks awarded Everton a free kick but the VAR referee asked to review the screen.
+That was the situation where striker Anthony Martial fell down under the tackle of Everton defender Ashley Young.
+Referee John Brooks awarded Everton a direct free kick but the VAR referee asked to review the screen.
 Mr. John Brooks then changed his decision and awarded Man Utd a penalty.

 Trọng tài Anh lý giải vì sao bàn thắng của Man City bị VAR từ chối - 3